DN-1111/data_analysis_projects/inventory_demand_analysis/README.md

   Monthly sales trend analysis indicates that demand peaks between March and July (~110K units sold) and drops around October (~48K units sold), suggesting seasonal demand patterns that should be considered when planning inventory levels.

 - **Operational risk exists due to demand concentration and uneven distribution.**
-  The combination of high-demand products, location-specific demand patterns, and seasonal fluctuations creates potential inventory imbalance risks, where businesses may simultaneously face stock-outs for high-demand products and excess inventory for slower-moving items.
+  The combination of high-demand products, location-specific demand patterns and seasonal fluctuations creates potential inventory imbalance risks, where businesses may simultaneously face stock-outs for high-demand products and excess inventory for slower-moving items.

 ___